Geology, Geosciences, Physical Science (Geology Program)

 Highline Community College

-I am an instructor at Highline Community College who teaches a wide variety of geoscience courses including Geologic Catastrophes.
-I also am a PI on the SAGE 2YC project to support geoscience and STEM education in two-year colleges and was PI on The Math You Need When You Need It", a project to develop and test online quantitative support modules for introductory geoscience students.
+I am an instructor at Highline College who teaches a wide variety of geoscience courses.
+I am a PI on the SAGE 2YC project to support geoscience and STEM education in two-year colleges and was PI on The Math You Need When You Need It, a project to develop and test online quantitative support modules for introductory geoscience students.
 I have a particular interest in developing a community of community college faculty to exchange information and ideas about the wide variety of roles that we fill.
 To that end, I have been involved in several projects that support 2YC faculty attendance and participation at the national meetings of the Geological Society of America.
-My PhD in volcanology is from the University of California Santa Barbara and my Bachelor's degree in Geology is from Carleton College.
+My Ph.D in volcanology is from the University of California Santa Barbara and my Bachelor's degree in Geology is from Carleton College.

 The Math You Need, When You Need It provides web modules to help students succeed with mathematics in introductory geoscience classes.

 Website Content Contributions

 Earthquake Shaking and Damage part of Quantitative Skills:Activity Collection